dasch-swiss/dsp-tools/README.md

 For security reasons, the maintainer regularly executes
  - `pipenv check` to get informed about vulnerabilities
- - `pipenv lock` to update `Pipfile.lock` with the latest version of every package
+ - `pipenv update` to update `Pipfile.lock` with the latest version of every package
  - `make freeze-requirements` to update the requirement files and `setup.py`

 `make freeze-requirements` must also be executed after adding a new dependency.
 If you prefer working